 Change the 2nd paragraph of 9.21.2.8 (Truncation of TXOP) (Chao-Chun):

-An S1G STA that transmits a PPDU with the TXVECTOR parameter RESPONSE INDICATION equal to Long Response or an NDP (PS-Poll-)Ack with Idle(#1175) Indication field equal to 1 and Duration field equal to 0, for which it does not receive, after a SIFS, a response with the RXVECTOR's parameter RESPONSE INDICATION equal to NDP Response or Normal Response, may transmit an NDP CF-End frame, after PIFS, to truncate any active RID or NAV.(#840, 14/0075r1)
+An S1G STA that transmits a PPDU with the TXVECTOR parameter RESPONSE INDICATION equal to Long Response or an NDP (PS-Poll-)Ack with Idle(#1175) Indication field equal to 1 and Duration field equal to 0 may transmit an NDP CF-End frame, after PIFS, to truncate any active RID or NAV, if it does not receive after a SIFS, a response with the RXVECTOR's parameter RESPONSE INDICATION that is equal to NDP Response or Normal Response,.(#840, 14/0075r1)

 Change the paragraph starting in P213L55 of Subclause 9.21.2.9a as follows (Chao-Chun):

-n S1G STA may also invoke a backoff procedure at the primary 2 MHz channel for >= 2 MHz mask (#2023) PPDU transmissions using the intended 8 or 16 MHz transmit channel width CCA conditions as defined in 24.3.17.5.4.1 (CCA sensitivity for devices in Type 2 channels implementing intended 8 or 16 MHz transmit channel width channel access procedure), and if the S1G STA is permitted to begin a TXOP (as defined in 9.21.2.3 (Obtaining an EDCA TXOP)) and the S1G STA has at least one MSDU pending for transmission for the AC of the permitted TXOP, the S1G STA shall perform exactly one of the following steps:
+An S1G STAthat intends to transmit an 8 or 16 MHz PPDU may also invoke a backoff procedure at the primary 2 MHz channel using the CCA conditions defined in 24.3.17.5.4.1 (CCA sensitivity for devices in Type 2 channels implementing intended 8 or 16 MHz transmit channel width channel access procedure), if the S1G STA is permitted to begin a TXOP (as defined in 9.21.2.3 (Obtaining an EDCA TXOP)) and the S1G STA has at least one MSDU pending for transmission for the AC of the permitted TXOP.
+In this case the S1G STA shall perform exactly one of the following steps:

 Change the 1st and 2nd paragraph of Subclause 4.3.12b as follows (Chitto, Alfred):

-The subclause 4.3.12b summarizes the normative requirements for an IEEE 802.11 S1G STA stated elsewhere in this standard.
+This subclause summarizes the normative requirements for an IEEE 802.11 S1G STA stated elsewhere in this standard.

-The IEEE 802.11 STA operates in frequency bands below 1 GHz excluding the TV White Space bands.
+The IEEE S1G 802.11 STA operates in frequency bands below 1 GHz excluding the TV White Space bands.